-The mission of the Silas Bronson Library, since its inception in 1868, has been to promote education, to dispense general information and to make a positive contribution to the moral and cultural heritage of the people of Waterbury.
+The mission of the Silas Bronson Library, since its inception in 1868, has been to promote education, to dispense general information and to make a positive contribution to the cultural heritage of the people of Waterbury.
 As a tax-supported facility Waterbury's citizens expect, deserve and are entitled by CT law to a clean, quiet, pleasant and safe environment.
 Unfortunately, the behavior of a few library visitors may destroy this environment.
 Behavior becomes unacceptable when it interferes with other persons use of the library, when it could result in injury to oneself or others, or when it could result in loss or damage to library property.
 Such behavior may subject the individual(s) involved to exclusion from the library premises and, in some cases, to legal prosecution.

 Examples of unacceptable library behavior include:

 - Abuse/vandalism of library facilities, materials or equipment, including altering or tampering with computers or software